ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Within this hoi ow caveru hung
+The ready, swift and t meäul tongue;
+If falsehood&#x27;s honey it disdained,
- Jd not praise was chaiuod;
+And when it co Jd not praise was chaiuod;
 If bold in virtue&#x27;s cause it spoke,
 i T et gentle c mcord never broke
 This silent tongue shall speak for t:i99